caliskate/modular-rag-assistant/README.md

+# AI Research Assistant Using Retrieval-Augmented Generation (RAG) and Modular Prompts

 # Abstract
 This project implements a modular Retrieval-Augmented Generation (RAG) assistant that dynamically selects relevant publications and specialized prompts based on semantic similarity via HuggingFace embedding model, text-embedding-004 model, depending on the user’s query.
 Designed to focus on AI research within focused domains (football analytics, neuroscience, and sign language recognition) the assistant integrates ChromaDB for vector storage, LangChain for LLM orchestration, and Groq-hosted LLaMA 3.1 for fast inference.
 It emphasizes prompt structure and constraint enforcement to ensure domain-specific, safety-aligned responses.